elcritch/sdfy/README.md

 | SDF Feather Gaussian | 7 ms | 22 ms |
 | SDF Drop Shadow | 7 ms | 22 ms |

+Note: Pixie's Gaussian Blurs and Shadow don't appear to be SIMD accelerated as of v5.0.7.

 Here are examples of the different rendering modes applied to rounded rectangles:

 ### Clip Mode (Sharp Edges)